Oracle-Security/CVEs/Dovestone Software/AD Password Reset Application/readme.md

+Vendor was emailed several times to fix this, no replies.
+90 days was provided to fix the issue from my first email.

 I was unable to view the version of this application.
 However, here is a list of vulnerabilities for the application:

 ## Reflected XSS